jaols/PSJumpStart/PSJumpStart/ReadMe.md

 The `Tests` folder contains some fully featured test/sample scripts are included for reference.

 One sample `ps1xml` file is included for extending the `HashTable` object type with methods for `Replace` and `AppendValue`.

+A script signing feature is included that is not dependent on the module.

 ## Why?